bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 90°
-- Mostly Clear
+- Clear
 - 57% humidity
-- 6 mph wind
+- 5 mph wind
-- 13% cloud cover
+- 12% cloud cover
 - 29 AQI 🟩
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>